Hi I’m Chloe

 Acupuncture is a holistic method that tends to the body and the mind, together.

-Treatment can be of support for issues relating to sleep (including insomnia and restless legs), as well as for mood regulation, and anxiety.
+Treatment can be of support for issues relating to sleep (including insomnia and restless legs), anxiety, depression and support through difficult life transitions.

 What is Toyohari Acupuncture?